Jacob Douglas: 2024

 Having missed out on a seat in the Formula Regional Oceania Championship, Douglas spent the first half of 2024 in the Elite Motorsport Academy, from which he was awarded the Bruce McLaren trophy for topping the points of the academy camp.

 During the summer of 2024, Douglas returned to single-seaters, joining Chris Dittmann Racing in GB3 for the Silverstone and Donington Park rounds.
 In his two rounds in the series, Douglas scored a best result of sixteenth in the third race at Silverstone.

 2025

 After testing USF Pro 2000 machinery in 2023 and 2024, Douglas joined Pabst Racing to compete in the 2025 USF Pro 2000 Championship.
 Douglas scored his maiden series in just his second race, finishing third at the season-opening round at St. Petersburg, before taking his maiden win two rounds later at Indianapolis.
-In the remaining five rounds of the season Douglas took six podiums, with four of those coming in the last five races, as he ended the year fifth in points.
+In the remaining five rounds of the season, Douglas took six podiums, with four of those coming in the last five races, as he ended the year fifth in points.

+2026

+Douglas will remain with Pabst Racing for the 2026 USF Pro 2000 Championship.